-A demographic questionnaire assessed the general information and physical activity mothers.
-According status of to the Kuppuswamy's Socioeconomic Status Scale which is based on the combined scores of education, occupation and monthly income of households (score range 3-29). the participants in this study had moderate to high socio-economic level (28).
-Ages and stages Questionnaire (ASQ) was used to evaluate the development rate of problem-solving component.
-The ASQ Questionnaire is the screening questionnaire of development and in the new version states that a detailed investigation of unparalleled samples from 15,138 children with high variety show that ASO-3 is reliable and valid.
-ASO-3 has excellent sensitivity (0.86) and specificity (0.85) that has adequate accuracy for screening.
+A demographic questionnaire assessed the general information and physical activity status of mothers.
+According to Kuppuswamy's Socioeconomic Status Scale, which is based on the combined scores of education, occupation, and monthly income of households (score range 3-29), the participants in this study had moderate to high socio-economic levels (28).
+Ages and stages Questionnaire (ASQ) was used to evaluate the development rate of the problem-solving component.
+The ASQ Questionnaire is the screening questionnaire for development, in the new version states that a detailed investigation of unparalleled samples from 15,138 children with a wide variety shows that ASQ-3 is reliable and valid.
+ASQ-3 has excellent sensitivity (0.86) and specificity (0.85), and adequate screening accuracy.
 Strong test-retest reliability of 0.75 to 0.82, inter-rater reliability by comparing the filled-in forms to parents and professional examiners was 0.93.
-The internal consistency of the questionnaire was represented by correlation between scores and the total score for each area.
-The Pearson correlation coefficient for scores and total score of 0.60 to 0.85 areas of development were achieved at the level of p < 0.01 that is significant29.
-In this study, the Shapiro-Wilk test was used for normality of data distribution and the independent t-test was used in order to examine the hypothesis of repeated measure analysis of variance (2×2) and to study the differences between the two groups.
-The significance level for all inferential statistics, $p \ge 0.05$ was considered.
-Also all statistical analysis was conducted using SPSS-22 software.
+The internal consistency of the questionnaire was represented by the correlation between scores and the total score for each area.
+The Pearson correlation coefficient for scores and total score of 0.60 to 0.85 areas of development were achieved at the level of P< 0.01, which is significant (29).
+In this study, the Shapiro-Wilk test was used for normality of data distribution, and the independent t-test was used to examine the hypothesis of repeated measure analysis of variance (2×2) and to study the differences between the two groups.
+Also, all statistical analysis was conducted using SPSS-22 software.